Maths

 - is fully equipped for the mathematical challenges of everyday life, preparing them for the world of work and have economic awareness.

-We teach to the National Curriculum Mathematics programmes of study for KS1 and KS2.
+We teach to the Early Years National Curriculum Mathematics programmes of study for KS1 and KS2.